syncfusion-content/maui-docs/MAUI/Cartesian-Charts/neumorphicUI-column-chart.md

 {% endtabs %}

-## Step 4: Implementing SfNeumorphismDrawer Class
+## Step 3: Implementing SfNeumorphismDrawer Class

-The `SfNeumorphismDrawer` class is a custom drawable class that extends `SfShadowDrawer` and implements the `IDrawable` interface.
+The `SfNeumorphismDrawer` class is a custom drawable class that extends `SfShadowDrawer`.
 It is specifically designed for creating a neumorphic (soft shadow) effect in user interfaces.
 This class provides properties and methods to control various aspects of the neumorphic shadow, such as color, offset, and opacity.

 It overrides the `DrawShadow` method from the base class `SfShadowDrawer` to implement the neumorphic shadow drawing logic.
 The shadow is drawn based on the pressed state, adjusting the offset and shadow positions accordingly.